Exeexe93/profile-website/README.md

 ## My profile website (updated 14 May 2020)

-This website is created using html, css, bootstrap and jQuery.
+This website is created using html, css, bootstrap, jQuery and mediaQuery.

 ### Acknowledgement